What is Condyline?

 Genital warts are caused by the human papillomavirus (HPV) a sexually transmitted infection affecting both men and women.
 There is no cure for HPV, but it is possible to treat the genital warts that it causes.
 Condyline is a liquid solution that contains a 0.5% concentration of a plant extract called podophyllotoxin.
 This is a potent natural antiviral medicine that attacks the HPV inside your genital warts.

 You apply Condyline directly to your genital warts in a series of treatment cycles.
 Typically, this involves three days of morning and evening applications, followed by a four day break.
 Condyline comes with a special plastic applicator for ease of use.
-If your prescription is approved, your online GP will give you precise individual instructions about how to use Condyline.
+If your prescription is approved, your online Doctor will give you precise individual instructions about how to use Condyline.

 Who can use Condyline?

-Our online GPs are usually able to consider prescribing Condyline to adult patients with genital warts, providing that there are no prior health issues.
+Our online Doctors are usually able to consider prescribing Condyline to adult patients with genital warts, providing that there are no prior health issues.
 If you are allergic to podophyllotoxin, or are already using a medication that contains podophyllotoxin, you cannot use Condyline.
 If you are pregnant or breastfeeding, you will also be unable to use Condyline.

 Condyline is designed for self-application using the plastic applicator provided with the medication.
 It is important to apply the solution precisely, covering individual warts, but not the surrounding healthy skin.
 It is also important not to apply Condyline to any mucus membranes or internal genitalia.
 You should consider your ability to apply the medication safely, and whether you may need help to use it.

 What doses of Condyline are available?